Ransomware Protection: How Indian Enterprises Can Defend Themselves

 The Backup Strategy That Saves You

+If prevention fails, your backup strategy determines whether you pay the ransom.
 The 3-2-1-1-0 backup rule for ransomware resilience:

 • 3 — Keep 3 copies of important data